 I’m hoping much better can be obtained for our community that will meet our needs for not only the present, but for the future.

-As Chairman of the Grants Committee (and even as a taxpayer) I would like West Easton to obtain every grant available from the State and Federal levels where we are eligible.
+As Chairman of the Grants Committee (and even as a taxpayer) I would like West Easton to obtain every grant available from the County, State, and Federal levels where we are eligible.
 Grants received mean less is spent from our own general fund for the projects our borough needs.
 Less of our own money spent helps keep local taxes stable.

 But this grant isn’t an easy one to obtain.
 Many communities apply for a grant from DCED and funding is limited.
 Some projects from communities with money may request more than $1 Million and, to make themselves more appealing for approval, these communities may contribute another 50% toward the project they want done.